Infected Septum Piercing: What Does It Look Like and How to Treat It?

 Why Do Septum Piercings Get Infected?

-If you notice your septum piercing is infected, it's a good idea to find out why so you can prevent it from happening again.
+If you notice your Septum piercing is infected, it's a good idea to find out why so you can prevent it from happening again.

-The truth is that septum piercings are actually some of the least infection-prone piercings.
+The truth is that Septum piercings are actually some of the least infection-prone piercings.
 That's because of their unique location.
 Septum piercings are placed right in front of your nasal cartilage, so they're located in a mucous membrane in the nose.
 That mucous membrane makes the piercing effectively self-cleaning.

 Still, it's possible to experience an infection in a septum piercing.
 Here are a few possible causes: